 What is Substrate Pasteurization?

-This is the process whereby you reduce the numbers of microscopic elements in a growing substrate.
-This provides the mycelium leverage over harmful microorganisms, thus making it override the substrate and subsequently produce mushrooms.
+This is the process whereby you reduce the number of microscopic elements in a growing substrate.
+This provides the mycelium leverage over harmful microorganisms, thus overriding the substrate and subsequently producing mushrooms.

 The next question on your mind is how to prepare straw?
 Well, there are different techniques.
 However, hot water is the most common.
 There are other methods like steam, cold, or some chemicals.

 Now, let’s dig deeper into how to pasteurize straw to grow mushrooms.
 Why pasteurize and not sterilize?
 What’s the theory behind pasteurization?
 What are the techniques, and are there alternatives to pasteurization?
 The answers are provided in detail below.

 You might have come across a term such as ‘sterilization’ while researching mushroom cultivation.
 However, for substrates like straw, the ideal method is pasteurization, not sterilization.

 Pasteurization, just as I have defined earlier on the reduction of the number of harmful bacteria in a substrate.
 When you have completed this process, you may still have some active microorganisms in your substrate, such as beneficial bacteria.

 To sterilize, on the other hand, means to eliminate every living organism in the substrate.
 At completion, you would have no micro-activity left.
 This procedure is most times carried out using chemicals or pressure and high heat.